devesh1093/Bitcoin-Price-Prediction/README.md

 # BitCoin Proce Prediction:

-Using Prophet on a univariate Time series
+Using Prophet on a univariate Time series collected from the coingecko API